open-source-platform-base/open-source-platform-base.github.io/index.md

 <div style="text-align: justify">

-We encourage submission of extended abstracts (up to 4 pages, CVPR format) for the poster session.
+We encourage submission of relevant work as extended abstracts (up to 4 pages, CVPR format) for the poster session and workshop discussion.
 Topics of interests by this workshop include, but are not limited to:

 1. AI for Accessibility